operator-framework/olm-docs/content/en/docs/best-practices/channel-naming.md

 ### Naming Conventions

 * Channel names are chosen by operator authors as they see fit to meet their upgrade strategies.
-* Channel names are related to the release strategy and not to specific features. ( e.g. we can have an Operator bundle release which is supported and ought to be under the stable channel but with a "tech-preview" and not supported feature. ).
+* Channel names should communicate the release strategy, official support level and the level of maturity, but **not** specific features. ( e.g. a channel with Operator versions which has official support ought to be have the word `stable` in the channel name, whereas a channel with Operator versions with a non-supported feature should have the phrase `tech-preview`in it's name. ).

-> **Note:** If your new operator bundle release contains an API(CRD), which represents new experimental features and
+> **Note:** If your new operator version release contains an API(CRD), which represents new experimental features and
 > is not supported (like "tech-preview"), then the recommendation is to capture the maturity in the API version
 > (that is group: my,example.com, kind: Backup, version: v1alpha1) and not in the channel name.
 > This follows [Kubernetes API versioning](https://kubernetes.io/docs/reference/using-api/#api-versioning) recommendations.